kitelife/Notes/gnu-tools.markdown

 **-o**: creating executable from object file(s)

 **-l*Name***: In general, the compiler option '-l*NAME*' will attempt to link object files with a library file 'lib*NAME*.a' in the standard library directories.

+**-E**: causes gcc to run the preprocessor, display the expanded output, and then exit without compiling the resulting source code.

+**-save-temps**

+**-g**: the debug option to store additional debugging information in object files and executables.